ruggeri/tech-notes/math/fourier/02-decomposition-with-fixed-period.md

 A "statistics" view is that you are asking for the "correlation" between `u` and `v`.
 In that setting, the inner product makes sense.

+**TODO**: clarify these random, still un-unified and incomplete thoughts into a more coherent story.